spmallette/java-dse-driver/manual/graph/README.md

 #### Graph structural types

-The driver also has client-side representations for Vertex, Edge, Path, VertexProperty, and Property.
+The driver has client-side representations for Vertex, Edge, Path, VertexProperty, and Property.

 These are accessible via the corresponding `GraphNode#asXXXX()` methods: